Au revoir buses of Chinese tourists on the Champs Elysées. Welcome virtual personal shopping!

 In reaction to lockdown store closures and social distancing, luxury brands like Harrods and Prada have imagined new ways to engage with their consumers accelerating the digital transformation which started 20 years ago.

 Today, it looks like the cards are being redistributed.
-According to Bain & Company, online luxury sales are forecasted to take 25% of the market by 2025 while department stores decline.
-And, consumers are using that opportunity to shop directly with the brands, increasing their online market share, at the expense of retailers.
+According to Bain & Company, online luxury sales are forecasted to take 25% of the market by 2025.
+Consumers are using this opportunity to shop directly with the brands.
 Brands like Gucci and Saint Laurent have invested heavily in developing unique e-commerce experiences that are integrated with their online marketing and social media platforms.

 Selling online is not complex… for a ‘regular’ brand.
-However, when a big part of what your consumers buy is a premium shopping experience with best-in-class service in a beautiful store, translating it online becomes a challenge.
-And I can imagine that is what luxury brands have been trying to solve for years: how do we maintain the same level of prestige and deliver high-end experiences digitally so that consumers don’t feel they got their experience robbed?
+However, when a big part of what your consumers buy is a premium shopping experience, translating this online becomes a challenge.
+We can imagine that is what luxury brands have been trying to solve for years.
+How do we maintain the same level of prestige?
+How can we deliver high-end experiences digitally so that consumers don’t feel they got their experience robbed?

 Having helped numerous brands invent new direct-to-consumer propositions in the media and consumer goods industry, there are 4 key elements that need to be considered.